playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 ![Showing ngrok running in the terminal](./ngrok_running.png)

-We're now able to use this URL as a map to the external world to the local environment we're in.
-This is how we'll tell Slack to run our `index.js` file when we recieve a new event.
+We're now able to use this URL as a bridge between the external internet and the local environment we're in.
+This is how we'll tell Slack to run our `index.js` file when we receive a new event.

 However, there's yet another step to enable the functionality.
-Slack, in order to ensure a more strict security, wants to ensure that you own this domain.
-As such, they have _a utility you'll need to run to ensure that you own this domain_.
-So, for example, in order to add in the events subscription to our current code, we'll run the following commmand:
+Slack, in order to ensure security, wants to confirm that you own this domain.
+As such, they have _a utility you'll need to run to ensure that you own the domain_.
+So, for example, in order to add in the events subscription to our current code, we'll run the following command:

 ```
 ./node_modules/.bin/slack-verify --secret <signing_secret>